 Understanding Gross Profit

 Hudson Shoes #1 sold $30,000 in one month.
 The inventory cost them (Cost of Goods Sold or COGS) $15,000.
 This product's gross profit is $15,000.

 Hudson Shoes #2 sold $20,000 in one month, but the COGS was only $5,000.
 The gross profit for Hudson Shoes #2 is $15,000.

 So Hudson Shoes #2 is more profitable been though it sold $10,000 less.
 Now you may read that and think, but they made the same amount of money?
 How is Hudson Shoes #2 more profitable?
 Good question.
 Consider the effort (payroll, staff, etc) it takes to sell $30,000 versus $20,000.
 In our example, we are comparing similar ticket averages, just higher margins.

 Simply defined, the profit margin is the ratio of profitability calculated as earnings divided by revenues.
 It measures how much out of every dollar of sales a retail business actually keeps in earnings.

 Gross profit is the total revenue minus the cost of generating that revenue.
 In other words, gross profit is sales minus cost of goods sold.
-It tells you how much money you would have made if you didn’t pay any other expenses such as payroll, utilities, advertising, etc. When you express this as a percent, then you are speaking to margin.
+It tells you how much money you would have made if you didn’t pay any other expenses such as payroll, utilities, advertising, etc. When you express this as a percent, then it's considered the gross profit margin.